 Although one could imply that a stylist is ‘crafting’ an outfit, narrative or image with clothing, the stylist is not actively involved in constructing, designing or engineering a product.
 Perhaps surprisingly, the suggestion that the ability to style is an innate skill is iterated by a menswear stylist, interviewed as part of an ongoing research project investigating the social role of the stylist.
 He recognizes the craftsmanship in photography and in other roles such as hairdresser and make-up artist but struggles to see the stylist’s role in the same way:

 <EXT>The photographer has a lot more technical ability, I guess, so they bring that aspect into it.
 They have to be proficient technically in a way that perhaps the stylist wouldn’t need to.
 It’s a craft, and this is really, really interesting to me, the hair and the makeup, if they are having a bad day, can go and do a wedding, the photographer can go and do wedding photography, the hair can go and get a job in a salon, all of them have a craft, a trade.
-The stylist, it’s completely superficial, not superficial, it’s kind of subjective, it’s taste, it’s what you are doing, you are creating this stuff; it’s abstract. <SRC>(DB 2014)
+The stylist, it’s completely superficial, not superficial, it’s kind of subjective, it’s taste, it’s what you are doing, you are creating this stuff; it’s abstract. <SRC>(Blake 2013, personal communication, 12th March)

 <NP>The interviewee likens his own role to that of storyteller and Baker (2013) also supports this, suggesting that the role requires thoughtfulness and developed aesthetic awareness.
 Williams (1998) and Beard (2013) both support this, crediting Baker as one of the first fashion editors to develop complex or meaningful narratives in editorial fashion photography.